- What is web performance?

 The trust you build up with Google, (we mostly refer to Google as a search engine, since it is popularly used and most SEO’s prefer it for their work over other search engines) depends on how old your site is since the day of its first indexing, the quality of your links and the value of your online content.

-Through making sure that your content is fresh, the links linking to your website are organic and by systematically (therefore, organically) working on the authority of your website, Google will regard you as trustworthy and thus relevant to show up on search results.
+By making sure that your content is fresh, the links linking to your website are organic and by systematically (therefore, organically) working on the authority of your website, Google will regard you as trustworthy and thus relevant to show up on search results.

 The abandonment rate refers to the percentage of traffic or users who leave your website before it has loaded fully.

-The problem with abandonment rate arises when users are surfing the web on their phones and other mobile devices.
+The problem with the abandonment rate arises when users are surfing the web on their phones and other mobile devices.
 Many website owners fail to produce quality mobile versions of their desktop-optimized websites, which ultimately results in a high abandonment rate from mobile devices.

 Where to see your abandonment rate: